Natural Health Yellow Pages: the directory with a healthy attitude

 REVIEWED BY: Rick Rohe

-I was visiting a website called Cyber-Help for Organic Farms (http://www.certifiedorganic.bc.ca), looking over a chart called "Who Owns What", created by Phil Howard, Ph.D. at the University of California, Santa Cruz.
+I was visiting a website called Cyber-Help for Organic Farms (https://www.certifiedorganic.bc.ca), looking over a chart called "Who Owns What", created by Phil Howard, Ph.D. at the University of California, Santa Cruz.
 The extent of conglomerate ownership of natural foods brands has quite an impact in this format--I was surprised.
 You'll see that over forty brands sold in natural foods stores are owned wholly or partially by corporate conglomerates such as Coca-Cola, Pepsi, Heinz, and Kellogg.
 Right under the chart is the excerpt from the Grist interview with Paul Hawken.
 I was particularly interested in his comments about Whole Foods--their Santa Rosa, California, store is where we buy most of what we eat.
 At another time, I'll add some criticisms of my own to Paul's; for my money (literal in this case), Whole Foods isn't nearly green enough.

 RELATED STORIES: